Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/create-a-keyword-dictionary.md

 ## <a name="basic-steps-to-creating-a-keyword-dictionary"></a>Étapes de base de la création d’un dictionnaire de mots clés

-Les mots clés de votre dictionnaire peuvent provenir de diverses sources, le plus souvent d’un fichier (par exemple, une liste .csv ou .txt) importé dans le service ou par cmdlet PowerShell, depuis une liste à laquelle vous accédez directement dans la cmdlet PowerShell ou depuis un dictionnaire existant.
-Lorsque vous créez un dictionnaire de mots clés, vous suivez les mêmes étapes fondamentales :
+The keywords for your dictionary could come from various sources, most commonly from a file (such as a .csv or .txt list) imported in the service or by PowerShell cmdlet, from a list you enter directly in the PowerShell cmdlet, or from an existing dictionary.
+When you create a keyword dictionary, you follow the same core steps:

 1. Utilisez le *<a href="https://go.microsoft.com/fwlink/p/?linkid=2077149" target="_blank">Portail de conformité Microsoft Purview</a> ou connectez-vous au **Portail de conformité Microsoft Purview PowerShell**.

-2. **Définissez ou chargez vos mots clés à partir de la source prévue**.
-L’Assistant et la cmdlet acceptent tous deux une liste de mots clés séparés par des virgules pour la création d’un dictionnaire de mots clés personnalisé.
-Cette étape varie donc légèrement en fonction de l’origine de vos mots clés.
-Une fois chargés, ils sont codés et convertis en tableau d’octets avant leur importation.
+2. **Define or load your keywords from your intended source**.
+The wizard and the cmdlet both accept a comma-separated list of keywords to create a custom keyword dictionary, so this step will vary slightly depending on where your keywords come from.
+Once loaded, they're encoded and converted to a byte array before they're imported.

-3. **Créez votre dictionnaire** : Choisissez un nom et une description, puis créez votre dictionnaire.
+3. **Créez le dictionnaire**.
+Choisissez un nom et une description, puis créez votre dictionnaire.

-## <a name="create-a-keyword-dictionary-using-the-security--compliance-center"></a>Créer un dictionnaire de mots clés avec le Centre de sécurité et de conformité
+## <a name="create-a-keyword-dictionary-using-the-microsoft-purview-compliance-portal"></a>Créer un dictionnaire de mots clés à l’aide du portail de conformité Microsoft Purview

 Procédez comme suit pour créer et importer des mots clés pour un dictionnaire personnalisé :